CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/04-PowerBIVisualisation.md

    ![](media/ex4-t3-step2new.png)

-3. You can adjust the sizing of the chart on the report canvas as desired.
+3. You can adjust the sizing of the chart on the report canvas as desired and click on white space of the canvas in Power BI report section to add other tiles.

    ![](media/ex4-t3-step3.png)